umn-csom/carlson-site/README.md

 # drupal-8
 Carlson School of Management Drupal 8 Migration

+# migrations
-# For migrations, you'll need to add this to your 'settings.local.php' file.
+For migrations, you'll need to add this to your 'settings.local.php' file.
-# This is assuming your D7 database is in the same location as your D8 one.
+This is assuming your D7 database is in the same location as your D8 one.

 ```
 $databases['migrate']['default'] = array (